1.8 What is the process of archiving from beginning to end?

 Within the archive one or more SIPs are transformed into one or more Archival Information Packages (AIPs) for preservation.
 The AIP has a complete set of PDI for the associated content information.
 In this phase the data and documentation are transformed into archival, long-term preservation formats and archival storage.
 In practice AIPs are related to the phase of treating the data and documentation for long-term preservation.
 This involves, for example, changing formats into new, long-term preservation formats, making various versions of documents, anonymisation.

-As mentioned in the section What is data acquisition?, data archives also include a pre-SIP or pre-ingest phase in their workflow, but these are not recognised as official parts of the OAIS.
-This phase happens prior to the point of ingestion and covers the first communication with possible data producers including an evaluation of the suitability of the study (The CCSDS 2012).
+As mentioned in the section What is data acquisition?, data archives also include a pre-SIP or pre-ingest phase in their workflow, but these are not recognised as official parts of the OAIS schema.
+This phase happens before the point of ingestion and covers the first communication with possible data depositors including an evaluation of the suitability of the study (The CCSDS 2012).
 See Chapter 3 for more information on the pre-ingest phase.

 Archival functions